Finding Your Own Work-Life Balance

 - Find support.
 Many successful women describe a strong support network, often including one or more mentors.
 A supportive department chairperson and a network of more senior faculty, especially women who have been successful, are often important ingredients for success.

 - Manage your time.
 Time management skills top the list of explanations for success.
 Multi-tasking is essential, as is flexibility of work assignments.
-The technological revolution is enormously helpful, as cell phones and PDAs make personal time management more feasible.
+The technological revolution is enormously helpful, as cell phones and other devices make personal time management more feasible.
 In Mothers on the Fast Track, Mason advocates trying to adapt your schedule to “mother time” - negotiating a flexible schedule without becoming marginalized.
 She advocates keeping the quantity and quality of your work high, but thinking creatively about when and where your work is completed.
 Critics of this approach argue that that diminished face time takes unfair advantage of the employer, is unfair to fellow employees who are asked to “cover” for the missing mom, and makes it harder for other women to advance professionally since it fosters the belief that women aren’t physically present as much.
 They believe that women should not ask for special privileges and that doing so erodes the position of all women in the workforce.
-Time Management Resources

 - Say no. A key skill is the ability to say no. Focus your energies where they are needed most; try not to feel guilty about saying no to requests that aren’t a priority.